Writings About Music

 What Is A Raga?

-Ragas have developed over thousands of years, originating in chants for myriad deities, and manifestations of the five elements: water, fire, air, earth and ether.
+Ragas have developed over thousands of years, originating in chants for myriad deities and manifestations of the five elements: water, fire, air, earth and ether.
+They have proved impervious to the passing of time, remaining a vital and evolving form of creative musical experssion.

 Ragas embody the organic laws that create interaction between the elements.
 They offer a vision of immortality, and union with the perfection of nature.